kinitic/web-crawler/README.md

 - Once tomcat starts up, hit the url:
   `http://localhost:8080/crawler`

 - Then enter the domain to be tested.
+This may take a few minutes.

 ### Testing